PycraftDeveloper/PMMA/README.md

 * 🛑 - Not started Sampler
 * 🛑 - Not started Settings
 * 🛑 - Not started Shapes 2D
-* 🛑 - Not started transitions
+* 🛑 - Not started Transitions

 ## Contents